-The bilge pump is located in the aft bilge.
-The bilge pump pumps water out of thruhulls located above the waterline in the hull.
+There are two bilge pumps located in the bilge.
+The aft pump is located near the transom on centerline.
+The forward pump is located within the mid ship access hatch.
+All bilge pumps pump water out of thru-hulls located above the waterline in the hull.
 See Electrical Systems for additional information on bilge pump operation.

-Automatic Bilge Pump Switch
+DC 235 Bilge Pump

-Inspect the bilge area frequently for evidence of excessive water.
-Continuous operation of the bilge pump can mean there is excess water in the bilge.
-Test the bilge pump at regular intervals.
-Debris can also prevent the pump from operating or make it operate continuously.
-Make sure no debris is blocking the bilge pump float.
+Test the bilge pumps at regular intervals.
+Debris can prevent the pump from operating or make it operate continuously.
+Make sure no debris is blocking the bilge pumps and the surrounding areas.

 Bilge pumps and bilge pumping systems are not designed for damage control.

-Continuous operation of the bilge can mean a leak or a drain plug is installed incorrectly; make sure all drain plugs are installed.
+Continuous operation of the bilge pumps can mean a leak or a drain plug is installed incorrectly; make sure all drain plugs are installed.